Raptyyy/rapty_ac_vr_guide/README.md

 GPU optimizations:
 - **Optimize meshes some more** helps with GPU load, have it `enabled`
 - "**Deduplicate meshes**" helps with VRAM, have it `enabled`
-- "**Upgrade AC textures**" will make certain textures more efficient VRAM wise, recommended to have it `enabled`.
-Don't enable this if you have a low amount of free disk space.
+- "**Upgrade AC textures**" can improve loading times and reduce VRAM usage, recommended to have it `enabled`.
+Can make the game folder size bigger.

 ### Extra FX
 Extra FX doesnt work in VR so this will have no effect, keep it `disabled` if you don't ever use Extra FX.

 ### GUI
 **New driver tags** recommended to have it `enabled` so you can see driver names in VR.
 Its not a performance tweak but a very useful thing to have.
 **Font Scale** Set this to `125%` or higher if you struggle reading the names.

 ### Graphics Adjustments
 **AMD FidelityFX SuperResolution** also known as "FSR" is an upscaler that can help with performance by rendering the game at a lower resolution and then upscaling the image.
 Should only be needed for lower end PCs.
+Can also be used through the OpenXR Toolkit or VRPerfkit instead.

 LOD settings:
 - **Force low-res drivers for other cars in first person view** have it `enabled` for performance